 You can view quiz statistics for quizzes that have been published and have at least one submission.
 You can also download comma separate value (CSV) files to view Student Analysis or Item Analysis for each quiz question.
-For more detailed information about item analysis limitations and calculations, please refer to the Item Analysis PDF.
+For more detailed information about item analysis limitations and calculations, please refer to the Item Analysis resource document.

 For optimum course performance in the Canvas interface, quiz statistics will only generate for quizzes with 100 or fewer unique questions or 1000 total attempts.
 For instance, a quiz with 200 questions will not generate quiz statistics.
 However, a quiz with 75 questions will generate quiz statistics until the quiz has reached 1000 attempts.
 Results greater than these maximum values can be viewed by downloading the Student Analysis report and viewing the CSV file.

-Note: Editing a quiz with student submissions may affect quiz statistics.
+- Editing a quiz with student submissions may affect quiz statistics.
 If the Question Breakdown charts no longer correctly display the information you expect after you edit a quiz, the Student Analysis report can provide the correct data.

 Click the Quiz Statistics link.